dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   **Variable**: When not in an assignment context, introduces a variable whose name is the pattern's identifier.
-In a declaration context, the variable is final if the surrounding `patternDeclaration` has a `final` modifier.
+In a declaration context, the variable is final if the surrounding `patternVariableDeclaration` has a `final` modifier.
 In a matching context, the variable is final if the variable pattern is marked `final` and is not otherwise.

 [2473]: https://github.com/dart-lang/language/issues/2473